 Re-capture the people who have previously been to your site and viewed product pages, or have previously converted on your site.
 These people already know who you are, and are therefore a lot less ‘cold’ and more likely to convert.

-Remarketing ads usually generate good results, as they target users who have already expressed interest in the products you offer, therefore allowing you to re-entice them with specific ad creative or messaging.
+Remarketing ads usually generate good results because they target users who have already expressed interest in the products you offer.
+Therefore, this allows you to re-entice them with specific ad creative or messaging.
 This is especially relevant during the Christmas period.
 Use festive-centric copy such as ‘Don’t forget the gifts in your basket’ and ‘Still time to get that party dress in time for New Year’s Eve’.

 4. Know the right time of day to post

-If you planning to schedule posts and ads over the Christmas period, make sure you already know what time of day is right for your audience.
+If you’re planning to schedule content over the Christmas period, make sure you know what time of day is right for your audience.
 Use historical data on Google Analytics, Google Ads and Facebook Insights to discover when your audience is most likely to be searching for your services and products.

-When scheduling ads and posts, you also have the opportunity to include time-sensitive CTAs and even countdowns to create a sense of urgency for your customers to make a purchase before the offer ends.
+When scheduling ads and posts, you also have the opportunity to include time-sensitive CTAs.
+You can even add countdowns to create a sense of urgency for your customers to make a purchase before the offer ends.